ocaml/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 <p>If no location is specified, the code is assumed to be for the server.</p>

 <p>The above constructs are implemented by means of PPX, OCaml&rsquo;s new mechanism for implementing syntax extensions.
-See <a href="http://ocsigen.org/eliom/5.0/manual/ppx-syntax">Ppx_eliom</a> for details.</p>
+See <a href="http://ocsigen.org/eliom/5.0/manual/ppx-syntax - [404 Not Found]">Ppx_eliom</a> for details.</p>

 <p><strong>Client parts are executed once, when the client side process is launched.</strong> The client process is not restarted after each page change.</p>